 In the City's Fiscal 2009 budget the City Council provided \$18 million to NYCHA to help the Authority close its budget gap.
-This \$18 million along with other leveraged federal funds will be provided directly to these City agencies in order to provide the budgetary capacity to meet the provision of these services.
-Currently, the allocation of the \$18 million to City agencies is as follows:
+The \$18 million allocation is being held in the expense budget for the Department for the Aging until there is an agreement between the City Council and the Administration as to how these funds will be used.
+There is a proposal by the Administration to use the \$18 million along with other leveraged federal funds to be provided directly to these City agencies in order to provide the budgetary capacity to meet the provision of these services.
+This proposal is subject to negotiation with the City Council, the Administration has planned funding for the transition of these services to City agencies as follows: